 Credit cards are useful tool when used responsibly and strategically.
 Here are some things to keep in mind when using one.

 Don't miss monthly payments: Missing payments is one of the worst offences when using a credit card.
 You're often charged a penalty, and it hurts your credit score.

-Avoid withdrawing cash: Withdrawing money from your credit card often comes with fees.
+Avoid withdrawing cash: Withdrawing money from your credit card often comes with hefty fees.
 You'll also be charged interest on top of that.
 It's best to avoid cash advances unless it's urgent.

-Payoff your balance in full: Unless you've got interest free credit card, it's usually best to to pay off your balance in in full every month.
+Payoff your balance in full: Unless you've got interest free credit card, it's usually best to pay off your balance in full every month.
 It saves you from being charged interest, and you don't accumulate debt.
 It also goes a long way in improving your credit score.

 Avoid too many applications: Applying for credit too often can hurt your credit score.
 That's because each time you apply, it leaves a mark on your credit file.
 It'll make lenders think you're desperate for credit and thus they'll be less likely accept you.